nstanford5/nftAuction/nft-auction-api.md

 The contract will store the NFT until the deadline has passed and we have a winner for the auction.

 There are a few different options for how the contract actually processes the bid funding.
-In this implementation, we'll retain the value of `highestBid` in the contract account.
+In this implementation, we'll retain the amount of `highestBid` in the contract account.
 If a new high bid is placed, we will return the previous amount to the previous bidder and retain the new `highestBid`.

 At the end of the Auction, the highest bidder is transferred the NFT and the contract transfers the network token funds to the Creator.